freenet/web/hugo-site/content/_index.md

 freedom.
 In 2024, a few corporations control most online services and infrastructure, wielding immense power with little accountability.
 They can censor content, exploit data, and exclude users from essential services, undermining democracy.
-We urgently need a solution.
+We need a solution urgently.

 Introducing Freenet—a decentralized replacement for the World Wide Web.
 Acting as a global, shared computing platform, Freenet can be accessed via a standard